 JBoss Microcontainer is an inversion of control (IoC) framework.
-IoC frameworks let you create, configure and wire up simple Java objects (POJOs).
+IoC frameworks let you create, configure, and wire up simple Java objects (POJOs).
 Classes don’t need special coding to be usable.
-The objects created usualy represent the modules of your application.
+The objects created usually represent the modules of your application.

 - Replaces JMX-based Microkernel, though still supports all JMX Microkernel features

 - IoC framework similar to Spring IoC

 - POJO based kernel (no need for Standard/XMBean or MBeanProxy)

 - Service-oriented architecture - service is either defined as a POJO or a JMX Managed Bean (use the JMX kernel, still available in JBoss 5.x but is created by JBoss Microcontainer).

 - Makes it possible to tune the system for just the required services to lower the overall footprint (easier to secure and tune)